-Our new “normal” lifestyle with Sophie was actually one of constant change.
-As soon as Ken and I would become accustomed to a particular way of helping of her, the paralysis would take over more of her body and we would have to make adjustments.
-One of the biggest changes came when Sophie lost her voice.
-Did I ever mention that somewhere between year one and two of her illness, Sophie lost the ability to bark?
+My family’s new “normal” life with our paralyzed dog, Sophie, was actually one of constant change.
+As soon as my husband Ken and I would become accustomed to a particular way of helping her, the paralysis would progress and take over more of her body.
+We would find ourselves learning a new lesson and making adjustments for her care.

 So, if I wanted to fold laundry, I would pull Sophie’s bed into the bedroom first and then make a second trip to grab the clean clothes.
 The same was true for setting the dinner table, unloading groceries and vacuuming, which was a complete disaster.
 I was always calling out to her that I would be right back.
-The new set of circumstances made me realize how much I moved around the house and how little time I spent in one particular room.
+But the new set of circumstances made me realize how much I moved around the house and how little time I spent in any one particular room.

 Losing her voice had a major effect on Sophie.
 It caused her to lose her confidence.
 I think she started to realize how vulnerable she was in the world.
 And she would panic if she was alone in a room.
 If we were gone for more than a couple of minutes, her little seal squeaks would frantically call for us.

 Over time Ken and I got used to doing everything twice and we learned what her sounds meant.
 Sophie even taught us a bit of sign language, especially when she was thirsty.
 If you asked if she needed water, she would actually stick out her tongue and lick her thin dog lips to indicate that she needed a drink.
 It was brilliant maneuver.